General Fitness

 Why your coach builds it this way

-Tactical Base + Operator is a 12-week concurrent strength-and- conditioning block modeled on the Tactical Barbell approach: build a broad work-capacity base, then sharpen strength on top of it without ever sacrificing conditioning.
-Weeks 1-6 are Base Building — three short full-body barbell sessions a week (squat, bench, deadlift, press, weighted pull-up) run for crisp 3×5 sets at submaximal load, paired with a high-intensity kettlebell/sled circuit and steady Zone-2 cardio.
-Weeks 7-12 shift to Operator — the same lifts get heavier and briefer on a rotating 70/80/90% intensity wave for low reps, while VO2max intervals and Zone-2 keep the aerobic engine running.
+Standing Watch is a 12-week concurrent strength-and- conditioning block built on the classic tactical-athlete approach: build a broad work-capacity base, then sharpen strength on top of it without ever sacrificing conditioning.
+Weeks 1-6 are Tactical Base — three short full-body barbell sessions a week (squat, bench, deadlift, press, weighted pull-up) run for crisp 3×5 sets at submaximal load, paired with a high-intensity kettlebell/sled circuit and steady Zone-2 cardio.
+Weeks 7-12 shift to Tactical Heavy — the same lifts get heavier and briefer on a rotating 70/80/90% intensity wave for low reps, while VO2max intervals and Zone-2 keep the aerobic engine running.

 Built for intermediate-to-advanced lifters who need to be strong AND conditioned at once — military, law enforcement, firefighters, and hybrid-athlete hobbyists.
 Not for pure beginners (run a linear- progression novice program first to build the lifts), and not for anyone chasing maximal hypertrophy or a one-rep-max peak — the deliberately capped lifting volume trades some strength ceiling for the ability to recover from real conditioning in the same week.
 Equipment: a barbell, pull-up bar, kettlebell, and ideally a sled (carries or sprints substitute), in a commercial or home gym.

 The design principle is managing the interference effect: strength volume is held low so high-intensity and aerobic conditioning can progress concurrently, and the heaviest leg day is always scheduled away from the high-intensity conditioning day.
-Per the Periodization framework the block runs Base Building accumulation (wk 1-5) → deload (wk 6) → Operator intensification (wk 7-11) → deload + retest (wk 12).
-Expect improved work capacity and conditioning throughout, with meaningful strength on the main lifts realized in the Operator block.
+Per the Periodization framework the block runs Tactical Base accumulation (wk 1-5) → deload (wk 6) → Tactical Heavy intensification (wk 7-11) → deload + retest (wk 12).
+Expect improved work capacity and conditioning throughout, with meaningful strength on the main lifts realized in the Tactical Heavy block.

 06FAQ